albertlauncher/documentation/src/installation.md

 {:toc}

 {: .warning }
-Unofficial packages and repository sources may contain malicious code!
+Unofficial packages may contain malicious code!
 Please make sure to use trusted or official repositories.

 ## Official packages